 You can’t use Get-Credential because it requires user interaction to provide the credential, and PowerShell Workflow does not support user interaction.

-Given this credential has admin access to an Azure subscription, its probably not something you want to expose in plaintext!
+Given this credential has admin access to an Azure subscription, it’s probably not something you want to expose in plaintext!
 So how can you work around this, and authenticate to Azure without exposing this credential in plain text at any time?

 Our recommendation here is to pass the credential by having the runbook accept a parameter of type PSCredential: